opentok/Opentok-.NET-SDK/README.md

  </appSettings>
 ```

 Explicitly set your OpenTok API key and secret.
 Additionally, the "opentok_secret" value should be set according to whether you are working in staging or production.
-For information on the differences between the environments, vis it [here](http://www.tokbox.com/opentok/api/tools/js/documentation/overview/production.html).
+For information on the differences between the environments, visit [here](http://www.tokbox.com/opentok/api/tools/js/documentation/overview/production.html).

 ### Generating Sessions